-Follow the Sun Model: How it Works
+Follow the Sun Coverage: How it Works

-Medium to large companies, especially international and multinational companies, can use Follow the Sun to offer 24/7 global customer service without relying solely on one customer service team.
+Medium to large companies, especially international and multinational companies, can use Follow the Sun coverage to offer 24/7 global customer support without relying solely on one customer service team.
 With such a model, customer service reps are not overburdened or forced to work late shifts.
 Instead, businesses can use remote or distributed customer support teams or BPOs to offer uninterrupted customer service.
 This constant workflow helps businesses:

 - Offer accessible customer support and assistance

 - Position your business as a reliable one

 3 Principles of a Follow the Sun Support Model

 The main purpose of such a model is for businesses to offer uninterrupted customer service without geographical and time constraints.
 To accomplish this goal, Follow the Sun coverage is based on the following principles:

 For this approach to work effectively, customer service and support teams need to be spread across different locations and time zones.
 This way, businesses can maintain continuity of workflow and support, and customers can find help wherever they are located.

 2. Faster Responses